ChangeGamer

 Production inference servers (self-hosted)

 vLLM (Apache 2.0, github.com/vllm-project/vllm) — the dominant open-source LLM serving framework.
 Core innovations: PagedAttention (paged KV-cache management borrowed from OS virtual memory — eliminates memory fragmentation and allows larger batches) and continuous batching (new requests join the batch mid-flight without waiting for a full batch to complete).
 Ships an OpenAI-compatible HTTP server out of the box.
 Supports tensor parallelism across multiple GPUs, speculative decoding, and structured output via XGrammar.
-83k+ GitHub stars as of June 2026.
+85k+ GitHub stars as of July 2026 (v0.24.0, June 2026 release).
 Apache 2.0.

 SGLang (Apache 2.0, github.com/sgl-project/sglang) — high-performance serving framework from UC Berkeley / LMSYS.
 Core innovation: RadixAttention — a radix-tree data structure for automatic, fine-grained prefix/KV-cache reuse across requests that share common prefixes (system prompts, few-shot examples, RAG context).
 Delivers up to 6x higher throughput than alternatives on workloads with shared prefixes.
-OpenAI-compatible endpoint. v0.5.8 (January 2026); powers 400k+ GPUs in production at xAI, NVIDIA, AMD, LinkedIn.
+OpenAI-compatible endpoint. v0.5.14 (June 2026); powers 400k+ GPUs in production at xAI, NVIDIA, AMD, LinkedIn.

 Hugging Face TGI (Apache 2.0, github.com/huggingface/text-generation-inference) — Rust + Python + gRPC inference server used by Hugging Face in production for the Inference API and Hugging Chat.
 Features continuous batching, tensor parallelism, flash attention, and quantization.
 OpenAI-compatible Messages API (/v1/chat/completions).
 Note: as of March 2026 TGI is in maintenance mode — Hugging Face recommends vLLM or SGLang for new production deployments.